johnwcowan/r7rs-work/TimeAdvancedCowan.md

 `(date `*objs*`)`

-Returns a date object based on the *objs*, which alternates between symbols (called fields) and specific values.
+Returns a date object based on the *objs*, which alternates between symbols (called field namess) and specific values.
-These are the valid possibilities for combinations of fields:
+These are the valid possibilities for combinations of field names:
  * The fields `year`, `month`, `day-of-month`, `hours`, `minutes`, `seconds`, and `timezone` are required.
  * The fields `iso-week-year`, `iso-week`, `day-of-week`, `hours`,